-- host The hostname to connect to, as would be specified on an ssh command line. - user The username to connect as. - port The tcp port to connect to. - sudo If true, use sudo on the remote end in order to run as the root user.
+- host The hostname to connect to, as would be specified on an ssh command line. - user The username to connect as. - sudo If true, use sudo on the remote end in order to run as the root user.
 Use this when you can sudo to root but not ssh directly as the root user.